Ninjakito/GameOfLifeCW/README.md

 3. Run `python main.py`

 ### Usage
+First, it will ask you through the terminal to enter the screen resolution, and then, the number of columns and rows you want the table to have.
-"The green color indicates that you can click on the different cells to turn them on or off.
-With the 'SPACE' key, you can switch between edit mode and life mode."
+The green color indicates that you can click on the different cells to turn them on or off.
+With the ‘SPACE’ key, you can switch between edit mode and life mode.
+With the ‘ESCAPE’ key or by clicking on the cross, you can close the window, and with it, the program.

 ## Español
 Este proyecto es una implementación en Python del Juego de la Vida de John Horton Conway.
 El Juego de la Vida es un autómata celular ideado por el matemático británico John Horton Conway en 1970.
 Es un juego de cero jugadores, lo que significa que su evolución está determinada por su estado inicial, sin necesidad de más entradas.